 The demand for skilled professionals in the media and communications industry is rising, and students like you now have the opportunity to gain the qualifications you need to enter the workforce with confidence.
 If you’d like to see yourself in one of these coveted positions, why not start earning your Mater's in Intergrated Marketing Communications today?

 *Salary information source: PayScale.com, GlassDoor, Indeed

 Digital Marketing and Social Media

-The Dual MSc & MA in Strategic Marketing (Digital Marketing and Social Media) equips graduates with the essential digital and social media skills for global marketing careers.
+The Dual Master in Strategic Marketing (Digital Marketing and Social Media) equips graduates with the essential digital and social media skills for global marketing careers.